asopicki/CuerManager/README.md

 ## Introduction

-Choreographed ballroom dancing or more common [round dance](https://en.wikipedia.org/wiki/Round_dance) is a variant of ballroom dancing with a leader or cuer telling the dancers what to do next.
+Choreographed ballroom dancing or more common [Round Dance](http://www.rounddancing.net/dance/index.html) is a variant of ballroom dancing with a leader or cuer telling the dancers what to do next.
 This tool is my way of managing such cueing sessions.

 ## For developers